Samalmeida1028/dnd-shop-gen/README.md

 Arguments are currently delimited by a comma in the terminal to allow for names that include spaces.
 Type "help" to get a list of the currently supported commands.

+Currently the item list has about 90 items with types, the base value is in CP (copper pieces), and is based off of my campaign.
+Those values can be easily changed in the JSON, I'll add an update item price function later
 ## Functions

 The terminal right now allows users to create specific shops, generate random shops in a region, add new shop regions, add items